ShenSingh/FlogStory-SuperMacket/README.md

 3. Set up JDK 17 in the project configuration.

-4. Run the `Main.java` file to start the application.
+4. Run the `LonchurWapper.java` file to start the application.

 5. Follow the on-screen instructions to navigate through the application.